šŸ”’šŸ¤– The Next Step in GitGuardianā€™s Approach to NHI Security

 How to generate a Octopus Deploy API Key?

-To generate an Octopus Deploy API key, developers can follow these steps:
+To generate an Octopus Deploy API Key, follow these steps:

-1. Login to the Octopus Deploy web portal.
+1. Log in to your Octopus Deploy instance.

-2. Click on your username in the top right corner and select "Profile".
+2. Click on your name in the top right corner and select "Profile".

 3. Under the "API Keys" section, click on "New API Key".